sharmankit-git/spar-nord-bank-etl/README.md

 5. Top 10 ATMs with the highest total amount withdrawn throughout the year

 6. Number of failed ATM transactions across various card types

-7. Top 10 records with the number of transactions ordered by the ATM_number, ATM_manufacturer, location, weekend_flag and then total_transaction_count, on weekdays and on weekends throughout the year

-8. Most active day in each ATMs from location "Vejgaard"